CedricPicron/DetSeg/README.md

 # DevGroupDETR

-Novel detection/segmentation architecture, grouping features together and learning with DETR set-based loss.
-This is my private development repository.
+This is my private development repository for my research related to object detection.